Saquon Barkley Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 - Last week against the Eagles, Barkley rushed for 32 yards on 15 carries.

-- He also has eight receptions for 51 yards (17.0 per game) and one TD.
+- He's also tacked on eight catches for 51 yards and one touchdown.

 Barkley's New York Teammates